Killing of Nika Shakarami: Disappearance and death

 Shakarami participated in the Mahsa Amini protests of September 2022, sparked by the death of Mahsa Amini in police custody and aimed at increasing women's rights in Iran.
+The riot was called upon by The Covenant (پیمان) and the Neighborhood youth alliance (جوانان محلات ایران) bringing hundreds to Keshavarz Boulevard.
 Shakarami went missing after protesting on Keshavarz Boulevard in Tehran on 20 September.
 She had left her house around 13:00 UTC and brought with her a bottle of water and a towel as protection against tear gas.
 She initially told her family that she was going to visit her sister.

-Shakarami was reportedly "fearless" during the protest and continued to ceaselessly chant slogans.
-According to her family, the last known communication was a message sent to one of her friends in which she said she was being chased by security forces.
+According to Shakarami's family, the last known communication was a message sent to one of her friends in which she said she was being chased by security forces.
 Apparently, she had been separated from her friends as the protests grew more crowded.
 Her friends last saw her around 15:00 UTC.
 On the night of 20 September, Shakarami's Telegram and Instagram accounts were deleted and her phone was turned off.
 According to CNN, on 12 October, her Telegram account was briefly reactivated, likely by Iranian authorities, and family members confirmed that Shakarami's phone was in the possession of the prosecutor's office in Tehran.
 Iranian state media also reported that authorities had accessed direct messages on her Instagram account.

-On 27 October 2022, CNN released footage of Nika Shakarami's last hours during the protests.
+On 27 October 2022, CNN released footage of Shakarami's last hours during the protests.
 In one video she can be seen hiding behind cars in traffic, saying to a driver "Don't move, don't move", implying that she was targeted and had been chased.
-The person who provided the video to CNN said they saw Nika being arrested and put into a police van.
+The person who provided the video to CNN said they saw Shakarami being arrested and put into a police van.